Safety

 Promotion of Occupational Safety and Health Management System (OSHMS) Activities

-Developing Human Resources Who Can Act Safely and Building a Safe Working Environment
+Building a Safe Working Environment

-Using risk assessment (machines & equipment, chemical substances, work) to build an environment that is kind to workers.
+Using risk assessment (machines & equipment, chemical substances, work) to build an environment that is kind to workers

+As part of Toyota Boshoku’s Occupational Safety and Health Management System, we have introduced risk assessments for machines and equipment, chemical substances, and work operations, based on government guidelines regarding harmful or dangerous substances.
+As a result, we are identifying possible sources of risk throughout the various steps of our manufacturing process design and taking measures to limit such risks to within acceptable limits, while enacting appropriate measures to manage any risks that remain.
 Additionally, when installing new machines and equipment, company members with responsibility for production engineering, manufacturing, maintenance and safety make visits to the relevant manufacturers.
 We then perform checks based on the findings of previous risk assessments, while at all times carrying out uncompromising safety measures.

-These risk assessments are performed not only for the benefit of our company members, but also to address any possible risks that may be encountered by visiting customers or business partners.
+These risk assessments are performed not only for the benefit of our company members, but also to address any possible risks that may be encountered by visitors or business partners.
+Finally, we are also performing appropriate health hazard prevention in relation to conditions and quantity of all harmful chemical substances used in our production processes.

 Photo:Performing a risk assessment, checking both work being carried out and the work procedures manual